maxkom125/age-prediction/README.md

-# Deep expectation of apparent age from a single image
+# Apparent age prediction from a single image

 Implemented the ability to train an ensemble of neural networks and pre-trained a neural network that performs apparent age estimation.